 Careers in Economics

-Economics majors have a wide range of choices when deciding on an interesting and challenging profession.
+Economics majors have a wide range of professional options to choose from when deciding on an interesting and challenging career.
 Undergraduate economics majors are recruited by business firms, from small local companies to the very largest multinational corporations.
 Some of the career paths in the corporate world include:

 - Banking and Finance — work on Wall Street!